cloud441/NLPSentimentDetection/README.md

 jupyter notebook & # the '&' run the command in background to let you use the console.
 ```

+Be careful you can have 1 hour to run each notebook so if you want to run them again make sure you have time.

 ## -- Architecture of code --

 * The 'doc/' directory contains the final benchmark report.